dd9jn/rfc4880bis/crypto-refresh.md

 Simple S2K and Salted S2K specifiers are not particularly secure when used with a low-entropy secret, such as those typically provided by users.
 Implementations SHOULD NOT use these methods on encryption of either keys and messages.

-#### Secret-Key Encryption
+#### Secret-Key Encryption {#secret-key-encryption}

 An S2K specifier can be stored in the secret keyring to specify how to convert the passphrase to a key that unlocks the secret data.
-Older versions of PGP just stored a cipher algorithm octet preceding the secret data or a zero to indicate that the secret data was unencrypted.
+Older versions of PGP just stored a symmetric cipher algorithm octet preceding the secret data or a zero to indicate that the secret data was unencrypted.
 The MD5 hash function was always used to convert the passphrase to a key for the specified cipher algorithm.

-For compatibility, when an S2K specifier is used, the special value 254 or 255 is stored in the position where the hash algorithm octet would have been in the old data structure.
+For compatibility, when an S2K specifier is used, the special value 254 or 255 is stored in the position where the cipher algorithm octet would have been in the old data structure.
 This is then followed immediately by a one-octet algorithm identifier, and then by the S2K specifier as encoded above.

 Therefore, preceding the secret data there will be one of these possibilities: